nesevis/exhaust/docs/CONTRACT_TESTING.md

 `.concurrency(N)` controls how many concurrent lanes commands are distributed across.
 The default is 2, which suffices for most data races.
 Use 3 or more when you suspect the bug requires three-way interleaving (for example, ABA problems or three-participant lost updates).
 The maximum is 8.

-`.concurrency(1)` runs everything sequentially — useful as a baseline to confirm that the bug genuinely requires concurrency to manifest.
+`.concurrency(1)` runs everything sequentially, useful as a baseline to confirm that the bug genuinely requires concurrency to manifest.

 ### Idle timeout